-1.1 Legislation removing the requirement for candidates to have their home address published on the ballot paper, statement of persons nominated and notice of poll at parish elections has now been made and will apply for all parish elections held in England on or after 2 May 2019.

-1.2 If you are a candidate standing in a parish election before 2 May 2019 please contact your local Commission office.

-1.3 To become nominated as a candidate at a parish election in England, you need to submit a completed set of nomination papers to the place fixed by the Returning Officer by 4pm on the 19th working day before the poll.
+- 1.1 Legislation removing the requirement for candidates to have their home address published on the ballot paper, statement of persons nominated and notice of poll at parish elections has now been made and will apply for all parish elections held in England on or after 2 May 2019. - 1.2 If you are a candidate standing in a parish election before 2 May 2019 please contact your local Commission office. - 1.3 To become nominated as a candidate at a parish council election in England, you need to submit a completed set of nomination papers to the place fixed by the Returning Officer by 4pm on the 19th working day before the poll.
 This deadline is set out in law and cannot be changed for any reason.
-The start date from which you will be able to submit nomination papers, as well as the times and place for delivery, will be set out in the notice of election published by the local Returning Officer.

-1.4 There are three nomination papers that you must submit for your nomination to be valid:

-- the nomination form

-- a home address form

-- your consent to nomination
+The start date from which you will be able to submit nomination papers, as well as the times and place for delivery, will be set out in the notice of election published by the local Returning Officer. - 1.4 There are three nomination papers that you must submit to make your nomination valid: - the nomination form - a home address form - your consent to nomination - 1.5 To stand on behalf of a registered political party, the party must be registered on the Commission's register of political parties at http://search.electoralcommission.org.uk and be listed as allowed to field candidates in England, and you will also need to submit the following: - A certificate authorising you to use the party name or a registered description on the ballot paper (known as the